GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

 .. image:: /images/pyqt_modules_tab.png
     :align: center

-Simply check all the PyQt modules that are used.  :program:`pyqtdeploy` understands the dependencies between the different PyQt modules and will automatically check any additional modules that are required.
+Simply check all the PyQt modules that are used.

+:program:`pyqtdeploy` understands the dependencies between the different PyQt modules and will automatically check any additional modules that are required.
+Therefore the same effect could have been achieved by only specifying the :mod:`~PyQt5.QtWidgets` module.
+However it is better to explicitly specify all the modules imported directly by the application.

 .. note::
     These modules must be compiled statically.
 If you plan to use a separately deployed copy of PyQt that will be dynamically loaded by your application then do not specify any modules here.

-In this example only the :mod:`~PyQt5.QtWidgets` module has been explicitly specified and the :mod:`~PyQt5.QtCore` and :mod:`~PyQt5.QtGui` modules are automatically included as dependencies.

 Defining the Standard Library Packages
 --------------------------------------

-The sub-tab for defining the Python standard library packages used by the application is shown below.
+The tab for defining the Python standard library packages used by the application is shown below.

 .. image:: /images/stdlib_packages_tab.png
     :align: center

-This sub-tab is used to scan the directory containing the target Python interpreter's standard library.
-You then specify which individual modules are needed, either implicitly or explicitly, by the application.
-:program:`pyqtdeploy` does not automatically handle inter-module dependencies.

-The ``wiggly.py`` script does not explicitly import any standard Python module (except for the :mod:`sys` module which is implemented as a builtin).
-However, :program:`pyqtdeploy` will ensure that all modules that it depends on internally are included so, for example, the above shows that the :mod:`_weakrefset` and :mod:`abc` modules will be included and cannot be changed.

-This sub-tab is used to select which of the standard library C extension modules are needed by the application and, optionally, to configure how those modules are compiled.
-These extension modules usually exist for one of two
-reasons:

-- they interface with external libraries to allow those libraries to be accessed from Python.
-For example if you require SSL support then you need to specify the :mod:`_ssl` extension module.

-- they provide an optional, faster implementation of a standard library package implemented in Python.
-For example the :mod:`_datetime` extension module, if available, will provide a speedup to the :mod:`datetime` package.

-To enable an extension module simply click on the corresponding check box.
+**Target Python version**
+    is used to specify version of Python that you are targetting.

+**Use SSL support**
+    is used to specify if the application requires SSL support to be enabled.
+    Several packages in the Python standard library will enable SSL related functionality if it is available - even if your application doesn't itself import the :mod:`ssl` module.

+The main part of the tab contains all of the packages contained in the target Python version's standard library.
+Simply check those packages that the application explicitly imports.  :program:`pyqtdeploy` understands the inter-package dependencies and will automatically select any additional packages that are required.
+It will also automatically select any packages that are needed internally by the Python interpreter.

+Here we have explicitly selected the :mod:`argparse` module and the :mod:`_thread`, :mod:`abc`, :mod:`array`, :mod:`atexit` and :mod:`calendar`
+modules have been selected automatically.

-This will also make the ``DEFINES``, ``INCLUDEPATH`` and ``LIBS`` fields for the extension module editable allowing those values to be set appropriately.
-If the extension module is linked against an external library then you may need to specify the location of the library's header files in the ``INCLUDEPATH`` field and add a ``-L`` flag to the ``LIBS`` field if the library is not installed in locations that will be found automatically by the compiler and linker.
+The remaining part of the tab relates to non-system libraries that may need to be linked with the application.
+Typically they correspond to packages in the standard library that wrap them.
+If a library is required, because a package that uses it is required, then the entry for the library will be enabled.
+The corresponding ``DEFINES``, ``INCLUDEPATH`` and ``LIBS`` fields will also be editable allowing those values to be set appropriately.
+For example, if you have built a static copy of the library then you may need to specify the location of the library's header files in the ``INCLUDEPATH`` field and add a ``-L`` flag to the ``LIBS`` field if the library is not installed in locations that will be found automatically by the compiler and linker.

-Note that some extension modules are shown as checked and are disabled (e.g.
-:mod:`atexit`).
-These correspond to those extension modules that are always compiled in with the Python interpreter library.
+:program:`pyqtdeploy` does not import any package from the standard library that uses any of these libraries and so they are all disabled.

 Defining Additional Packages